 Workflow Management Tool:

-An ERP system includes data storage platforms where data updates and action works in fixed sequences according to the company requirement.
+An ERP system includes data storage platforms where data updates and action works in fixed sequences according to company requirements.
 This consists of the workflow.
 Workflow can be used to control the various departments (Operation sales and marketing, digital marketing, and other departments).
 The well-defined workflow, which provides access at different levels plays a crucial role in any ERP solution.

 The most commonly used tools for implementing the workflow with ERP solutions are Agiloft Workflow, Intelex Business Management, and SimpleECM, etc.